This page in Swedish

 Termination of studies

-If you for some reason want to terminate your doctoral studies, you must report it in writing.
-Contact the study and research administration or the Director of studies for more information.
+If you for some reason want to terminate your doctoral studies, you must report this by emailing the text below to the study and research administration.

 The general syllabus on which you were admitted states how many credits you need to take during your doctoral education to meet the degree requirements. Örebro University offers doctoral courses but you can also choose to attend courses at other universities or institutions.
 On the subject page (Disability Research) you will find information about which courses are available at Örebro University.